pschool-in/curriculum/content/grammar/sentence-pattern.md

 ## SV pattern

 ```
-Sheela | is listening
+Sheela | is listening.
-Raju | is preparing
+Raju | is preparing.
-She | is singing
+She | is singing.
-They | are playing
+They | are playing.
-Child | is crying
+Child | is crying.
-Students | are listening
+Students | are listening.
-They | are working
+They | are working.
-We | are eating
+We | are eating.
-Ravi | is reading
+Ravi | is reading.
-Birds | are flying
+Birds | are flying.
 ```

 ```